ferstl/eclipse-builder/README.md

 | Tag | Description |
 |:----|:------------|
 | `remote-url` | URL of the remote repository where the listed IUs can be downloaded.
 The configuration file must contain one or more `remote-url` tags.
 | `local-url` | Alternative URL where the listed IUs can be downloaded.
-This tag can be used to get the IUs from a locally mirrored repository or from a P2-enabled Nexus.
+This tag can be used to get the IUs from a locally mirrored repository or from a P2-enabled Nexus repository manager.
 The configuration file must contain one or more `local-url` tags in case the script is executed with the `--local` option.
 | `tag` | Name of the installation tag.
 The tag will be shown in the installation history of the built Eclipse distribution.
 This tag is optional.
 | `iu` | IU to be installed in the Eclipse distribution.
 The configuration file must contain one or more `iu` tags.

 #### Example Configuration
-There are two configuration files in the `eclipse-kepler-example` folder to build an Eclipse "Kepler" distribution containing the Java IDE, EGit and M2Eclipse.
-The configuration file `01_eclipse-ide-4.3.conf` will create an Eclipse 4.3 distribution.
+There are two configuration files in the `eclipse-luna-example` folder to build an Eclipse "Luna" distribution containing the Java IDE, EGit and M2Eclipse.
+The configuration file `01_eclipse-ide.conf` will create an Eclipse 4.4 distribution.
 The file `02_eclipse-base.conf` will add EGit and M2Eclipse.